Experience UCF Downtown

 Personal Training: Schedule one-on-one sessions with a certified personal trainer to create an individualized fitness program just for you.

 Outdoor Programs: Enjoy outdoor trips leaving from the downtown campus to state and regional locations as well as multiple outdoor fitness activities in and around downtown Orlando throughout the semester.
+Check the downtown calendar of events for upcoming trips.

 Begin Employment Application